 I am often asked about the differences between oils and acrylics and much of my instruction on painting materials and techniques is focused on this fundamental topic.
-Once you are familiar with these two superb media, it will help you decide which one is best suited for you, or, if you are like me and paint in both media, then which one is best suited for the particular expression at hand.
-Knowing the specific properties of each, and their working characteristics, will make you a better painter, no matter which medium you prefer to use.
+Once you understand the working characteristics of these two superb media, it will help you decide which one is best suited for you, or, if you are like me and paint in both media, then which one is best suited for the particular expression at hand.

 Oil paints have been around for centuries and have passed the test of time.
 The vast majority of the greatest paintings in the Western World have been done in this medium for over 500 years.
 Acrylics have only been available since the middle of the 20th century but it appears that this medium is also here to stay, and for good reason.

 Initially, acrylics were offered as a substitute for oil paints, just as synthetic resin paints, like latex, have replaced oil paints for the most part in commercial wall painting applications; and for the same reasons: Synthetic polymer paints dry fast and clean up easily with water; plus, they don’t smell as bad.